 For current exhibitions and screenings, see below or check our What's On page.

 Warm, Warm, Warm Spring Mouths was commissioned as part of the Jerwood/FVU Awards 2012.
-A collaboration between Jerwood Charitable Foundation and FVU in association with CCA, Glasgow.
+A collaboration between Jerwood Arts and FVU in association with CCA, Glasgow.
 FVU is supported by Arts Council England.